MethodsAndPractices/vsteam/.docs/synopsis/Remove-VSTeamPickList.md

-Deletes a picklists from the list available for use in fields.
+Deletes a picklist from the list available for use in fields.